samstephenson/samstephenson.github.io/about.md

 [See my résumé](/resume.pdf) for a more comprehensive list.

 #### ASHA <small>August–September 2015</small>
-[ASHA](http://ashawebsite.co.uk/) are an award-winning graphic design agency based in Cheltenham, in the West of England.
+[ASHA](http://ashawebsite.co.uk/) are an award-winning graphic design agency based in Cheltenham, in the west of England.
 During a three-week placement, I actively contributed to naming, brand strategy and logo development in the lead up to the first-stage client presentation for [*ChangeGrowLive*](http://ashawebsite.co.uk/news/asha-launches-rebrand-of-recovery-charity/).
 I designed a custom icon set for use in environmental graphics and branding material.
 Placement was extended at the request of ASHA.

 #### OgilvyChange <small>August 2015</small>
 [OgilvyChange](http://ogilvychange.com/) are a specialist behaviour-change division of the [Ogilvy & Mather](https://ogilvy.co.uk/) advertising group.
 I was the only designer to secure a place on their summer school.
 With a small team of psychology graduates, I presented ideas and behavioural ‘nudges’ to encourage the recycling of clothes in the home and in-store .
 I designed the presentation which was forwarded to a national charity for potential implementation.